kneuro/survey/C/README.md

 This is the C version of Survey.
 To build, follow the directions below.
 This assumes you're using GCC.
-This is for Linux only (at the moment).

 ## Build